openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_overview.rst

 unified.
 This means that all posts can be read, and responded to, by every student.
 You can configure your course-wide or content-specific topics so that some, or all, of the discussion topics at either level are divided by cohort or unified.
-See :ref:`Options for Discussion Topics`.
+See :ref:`Set up Discussions in Cohorted Courses`.

 This section also describes your options for :ref:`assigning students to cohort groups<Options for Assigning Students to Cohorts>`.
 When you enable the cohort